ibm-cloud-docs/dns-svcs/faq.md

 {: support}

 {{site.data.keyword.dns_short}} allows creating a private DNS zone that can have the same name as the public DNS zone.
 See a [detailed explanation](/docs/dns-svcs?topic=dns-svcs-about-dns-services#resolving-dns-names-with-dns-services) of this scenario, referred to as Split Horizon.

+## Why is my origin status down?
+{:#why-origin-status-down}
+{:faq}

+The following list addresses potential reasons why your origin status is down.
+* The initial health check might not be complete yet.
+Wait for the health check interval to pass before checking again.
+* The [security group rules](glb.md link) might not have been added yet.
+* The application responsible for responding to the health check queries might not be running properly or on the correct port.
+* If you specified HTTPS as your type of health check, make sure that a valid certificate exists on the origin.
+For a self-signed certificate, you can use the **Don't validate certificate** option for the health check.

+## Why is my origin pool status `degraded` or `critical`?
+{:faq}

+One or more of the origins in the pool are down.
+See [Why is my origin status down?](#why-origin-status-down) for more information.

+## Are there any limits on global load balancer usage?
+{:faq}

+See [Global load balancers limitations](/docs/dns-svcs?topic=dns-svcs-global-load-balancers#glb-ki) for more information on global load balancer usage.

+## What types of health checks are supported?
+{:faq}

+HTTP and HTTPS health checks are currently supported.

+## What regions can I use for health check monitoring?
+{:faq}

+Health checks are currently supported in the following regions:
+* Dallas
+* Washington, D.C.
+* Frankfurt
+* London
+* Tokyo

+## How can I disable health check monitoring to the origins?
+{:faq}

+You can disable health check monitoring by disabling the origin.

 ## How do I upgrade my plan from free to standard?
 {: faq}